Delhi's post-Diwali air quality best in five years: Gopal Rai | Science-Environment

 - India

-Delhi saw a 30 per cent drop in incidents of bursting of firecrackers on Diwali this year as against last year and recorded its best air quality for the day after the festival in five years, Environment Minister Gopal Rai said on Tuesday.
+There was 30 per cent less pollution on Diwali in Delhi as compared to last year and the city recorded its best air quality for the day after the festival in five years, Environment Minister Gopal Rai said on Tuesday.

 The air quality index (AQI) stood at 323 on Tuesday (the day after Diwali) as compared to 462 last year, which means the ''air pollution declined by over 30 per cent'', he said.